leanprover-community/mathlib3/docs/extras/tactic_writing.md

 ## What to read now?

-This is the end of this tutorial (although there are two cheat sheets below).
+This is the end of this tutorial (although there are three cheat sheets below).
 If you want to learn more, you can read the definitions of tactics in either the core library or mathlib, see what you can understand, and ask specific questions on Zulip.
 For more theory, especially a proper explanation of monads, you can read